 What changes will I see when using PayPal?

 Most of the time you'll log in or pay with PayPal by entering your email address and your PayPal password as usual.
-We may sometimes ask you to enter a one-time passcode which we'll send by SMS to the phone number you've registered with us or via a phone call if you have a landline.
+We may sometimes ask you to confirm your identity.
+The easiest way is via the PayPal App.
+Make sure you authorize push notifications from the PayPal App.
+Click here to download the PayPal App.
+You'll also have the option to enter a one-time passcode which we will send by SMS to the phone number you've registered with us; or via a phone call if you have a landline.

 What do I need to do?